 Guest rooms are simple and comfortable.
-Residents are lodged in individual bedroom/studies in the Main House or the Grey Cottage.
+Residents are lodged in individual bedroom/studies in one of two buildings.
+Click the “Learn More” button for more information about living at BMC.

 Blue Mountain Center will host 8 weekend retreats in the spring and fall of 2019 bringing together individuals and organizations thinking about the pressing social problems such as civil liberties, environmental health and safety, peace, and economic justice.
 The BMC conference season typically includes movement building gatherings, cross-silo conversations, issue-based discussions, and organizational retreats.